-The Michigan State Hosing Development Authority or MSHDA program has two basic options for home buyers.
+The Michigan State Housing Development Authority or MSHDA program has two basic options for home buyers.
 The first is a down payment assistance program available to home buyers in Michigan.
 The second is a program that offers a significantly reduced interest rate.
 We work with both loan programs.
 Lets dive into the down payment assistance option.
-The easiest way to explain this program is that its an add on to an FHA or Conventional loan.
+The easiest way to explain this program is that its an add on to an FHA, Conventional, VA, or Rural Development loan.
 Kind of like when you are purchasing a car and opt for the leather seats instead of fabric.
 Its the same car just with additional features.
 In the case of using the MSHDA option, the state is covering part of the down payment that is required and also some of the closing costs with an zero interest loan.
 That’s right MSHDA is not “free” money, it’s a loan from the state at a zero percent interest rate that is paid back when the house is sold or mortgage refinanced.
 Lets look at a quick example.

 FHA requires 3.5% down or $7,000

 MSHDA requires the buyer cover 1% of that or 2,000

 7,000 Needed – 2,000 buyer contribution = 5,000 used from MSHDA to cover the remaining down payment

 In the case of $7,500 in down payment assistance funds that would leave $2,500 in the MSHDA pot of money that could be used towards closing costs.

 After closing the buyer owes on two loans, the main mortgage that had 3.5% put down on it and the 2nd mortgage with MSHDA for 7,500.
 When the house is sold or refinanced those two loans get paid back.